Lima: Food

 In 2016, Central was awarded No. 4 (chefs Virgilio Martinez and Pia Leon), Maido was awarded No. 13 (chef Mitsuharu Tsumura) and Astrid & Gaston was awarded No. 30 (chef Diego Muñoz and owned by chef Gaston Acurio).
 In addition, Central was named No. 1 restaurant in the list of Latin America's 50 Best Restaurants 2015.
 Out of the 50 best restaurants in Latin America, we find: Central #1, Astrid & Gaston #3, Maido #5, La Mar #12, Malabar #20, Fiesta #31, Osso Carnicería y Salumería #34, La Picanteria #36 and Rafael #50.
 These restaurants fuse ideas from across the country and the world.

-Peruvian coffee and chocolate have also won international awards.
-Lima is the Peruvian city with the greatest variety and where different dishes representing South American cuisine can be found.

-Ceviche is Peru's national dish.
-It is made with salt, garlic, onions, hot Peruvian peppers, and raw fish that is marinated in lime.
-In northern Peru, one can find black-oyster ceviche, mixed seafood ceviche, crab and lobster ceviche.
-In the Andes one can also find trout ceviche and chicken ceviche.

 Religion

 Sacristy of the colonial Basilica of San Pedro of Lima.
 The painting by Bernardo Bitti in the background.

 The arrival of the Spanish conquistadors in Peru meant the introduction of the Catholic religion in this area populated by aborigines of various ethnic groups, who followed animist and polytheistic religions, which produced a religious syncretism.
 Through a long process of indoctrination and practices among the pre-Columbian settlers, the Spanish friars made faith their most important task.
 The city of Lima, capital of the Viceroyalty of Peru, became in the 17th century a city of monastic life where saints such as Rose of Lima (patron saint of Catholics in Lima, of National Police of Peru, of the Republic of Peru, of the American continent and of the Philippines) and Martín de Porres.